-On June 6, 2014 and July 17, 2014, we consummated two closings of private placements which comprised the first tranche of a bridge financing, or the 2014 Private Placement.
-In connection with such financing, we issued convertible promissory notes, or the 2014 Notes, in the aggregate principal amount of approximately \$995,000 to certain investors.
+On June 6, 2014, we closed the initial tranche of a bridge financing by private placement, or the 2014 Private Placement.
+In connection with such financing, we issued convertible promissory notes, or the 2014 Notes, in the aggregate principal amount of \$494,844 to certain investors.
 The 2014 notes accrue interest at a rate of 12% per annum and have a maturity date of June 6, 2015.
 We expect the second tranche of the 2014 Private Placement to close prior to the end of September 2014, but if this offering closes prior to a closing of the second tranche, we do not plan on consummating the second tranche.
 The 2014 Notes will convert in connection with a qualified equity financing resulting in gross proceeds to our company in an amount not less than \$5,000,000.
 We expect that immediately prior to the closing of this offering, the principal and accrued but unpaid interest on all of the 2014 Notes shall convert into shares of our common stock at a price per share equal to 70% of the initial public offering price per share for common stock listed on the cover page of this prospectus.